General Guidance and Information

 Discharge planning should begin at intake with a discussion about the patient’s current housing situation.
 For individuals with a history of homelessness or housing instability this intake should include a discussion or current living arrangements; with this early planning some housing situations can be reserved while the individual is hospitalized.

-- For those patients that were housed prior to admission, it may be possible to retain the housing by speaking with the landlord or housing agency and working out a plan for paying the rent (or accessing housing assistance programs if the patient has no available resources).
+- For patients that were housed prior to admission, it may be possible to retain the housing by speaking with the landlord or housing agency and working out a plan for paying the rent (or accessing housing assistance programs if the patient has no available resources).

-- For those patients who were homeless prior to admission and have short hospitalization stays, discharge planning should include a discussion with the local emergency shelter about whether the patient could return after the hospitalization.
+- For patients who were homeless prior to admission and have short hospitalization stays, discharge planning should include a discussion with the local emergency shelter about whether the patient could return after the hospitalization.
 Note that patients that need assistance with Activities of Daily Living or have behavioral health issues that would be dangerous in shelter should never be discharged to a shelter.

-- For those patients who were homeless/housing unstable prior to admission and have long hospitalization stays, discharge planning should include discussions with family, friends, and any person with a relationship with the patient that may have resources and/or willingness to help provide a housing option.
+- For patients who were homeless/housing unstable prior to admission and have long hospitalization stays, discharge planning should include discussions with family, friends, and any person with a relationship with the patient that may have resources and/or willingness to help provide a housing option.
 This would include contacting any involved case managers and helping the patient apply for available resources for which they may be eligible.

-- For those patients who were homeless or housing unstable prior to admission and will need skilled or long term care upon discharge, go to Helping Patients with Skilled Nursing or Other Long Term Care Needs.
+- For patients who were homeless or housing unstable prior to admission and will need skilled or long term care upon discharge, go to Helping Patients with Skilled Nursing or Other Long Term Care Needs.

 - For patients in need of MassHealth coverage, information on the application process can be found here.
-For further assistance with coverage or eligibility issues, please contact the MassHealth Customer Service Center (800) 841-2900
+For further assistance with coverage or eligibility issues, please contact the MassHealth Customer Service Center (800) 841-2900.

 Resources for Discharge Planners to Assist Patients who are Homeless or Housing Unstable

 The Support Line is limited to providing support to staff for only those situations when the patient will be forced to go to a homeless shelter or the streets upon discharge.
 For those patients in need of skilled or long term care, please contact the EOHHS Long Term Care Discharge Support Line.

-This support line is meant to supplement comprehensive discharge planning efforts as required per applicable EOHHS regulations and contracts.
+This Support line is meant to supplement comprehensive discharge planning efforts as required per applicable EOHHS regulations and contracts.
 This service is a resource meant for use by provider staff only.

 When to contact Homeless Support Line for Discharge Staff

-- Discharge staff should contact the Homeless Support Line only after they have exhausted all efforts.
+Discharge staff should contact the Homeless Support Line only after they have exhausted all efforts.